 4. Customer Service.
 Some people who have had issues with the bike when it is delivered have had to chase the manufacturer to sort the issues however others have found them very responsive and sort the problem quickly.

 Despite those few negatives this affordable bike has got very good ratings from customers with the positive far outweighing the issues.

 Exerpeutic 500XLS Foldable Magnetic Upright Bike Price

-The bike is well made and provides good value for the money.
+The bike is well made and provides value for the money.
 It can be used by more than one person so it doesn’t take long to pay it for itself when comparing it to the cost of going to the gym.

-Also, on Amazon you have their good customer service reputation to rely on.
+With Amazon you have their good customer service reputation to rely on.

 This well made folding exercise bike is a good choice for beginners and those wanting to get in shape and stay in shape.
 It can help in weight loss by helping you burning calories and can be used by people weighing up to 400 lbs.

 It doesn’t take up much room when in use or when folded stored out of the way, it can be moved around to where you wanted, adjusted quickly for different sizes and very quiet.